-- Upload the capability-request binary file to the back office, and download the capability-response binary file generated by the back office. - 3.
+- 2. Upload the capabilty-request binary file to the back office, and download the capability-response binary file generated by the back office. - 3.
 Run the following command to process the response generated to decrease the number of licenses on the license server:

+'''

-flexnetlsadmin -server LicenseServer\baseURL -activate -load capabilityResponse.bin
+flexnetlsadmin -server licenseServer_baseURL -activate -load capabilityResponse.bin

+'''